 A certain amount of swelling is normal during pregnancy.
 Unless you’re one of a lucky few, you may notice a little extra puffiness in your feet (good luck fitting into your pre-pregnancy shoes!).
-Edema, on the other hand, is the accumulation of excess fluid, and can be a concern when it occurs in your face, around your eyes, or in your hands.
+Oedema, on the other hand, is the accumulation of excess fluid and can be a concern when it occurs in your face, around your eyes, or in your hands.

 Changes in Vision

 Vision changes are one of the most serious symptoms of preeclampsia.
-They may be associated with central nervous system irritation or be an indication of swelling of the brain (cerebral edema).
+They may be associated with central nervous system irritation or be an indication of swelling of the brain (cerebral oedema).

 Common vision changes include sensations of flashing lights, auras, light sensitivity, or blurry vision or spots.